How to Prepare for a Smoother Staycation

 Pack all your road trip essentials

+Packing the right essentials can make all the difference to your overall journey.
 Start with safety equipment, including a fully stocked first aid kit, a torch with spare batteries, hi-vis vests and a warning triangle in case of a breakdown.

 Packing up the car